6 Best Ways To Dry Your Nail Polish Faster

 If you are in a rush, waiting for your nail polish to dry can feel like forever.
 On an average, nail polishes may take 10-30 minutes to dry completely.
 However, you can cut down this drying time with some simple tips.
 Click on the infographic below to learn what you can do to make your nail polish dry fast.
 Illustration: StyleCraze Design Team

 Let go of those tough days when you had to think a zillion times before painting your nails last minute.
 With this guide on how to dry your nail polish faster, you do not have to worry; only flaunt some beautiful nails.
 So, the next time you need to go out for brunch or attend a party and your nails are not done, you can paint those pretty nails and use our tips to dry them quickly.
-Whether you freeze it out or spray some cooking oil, your nail paint will dry out almost instantly, and you will be party-ready in no time.
+Whether you use a freezer or spray some cooking oil, your nail paint will dry out almost instantly, and you will be party-ready in no time.

 Frequently Asked Questions